hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 :ref:`Process selection and initialization` has to be completed.
 The matrix-element processes included in the setup are the following: ::

-  proton proton -> parton parton -> electron positron + up to four partons
+  proton proton -> parton parton -> electron positron + up to five partons

 In the ``PROCESSES`` list of the steering file this translates into

 .. code-block:: yaml

+   PROCESSES:
-   - 93 93 -> 90 90 93{4}:
+   - 93 93 -> 11 -11 93{5}:
        Order: {QCD: 0, EW: 2}
-       CKKW: 30
+       CKKW: 20

-The physics model for these processes is the Standard Model (:option:`SM`) which is the default setting of the parameter ``MODEL`` and is therefore not set explicitly.
+     [...]

 Fixing the order of electroweak couplings to :option:`2`, matrix elements of all partonic subprocesses for Drell-Yan production without any and with up to two extra QCD parton emissions will be generated.
-Proton--proton collisions are considered at beam energies of 3.5 TeV.
-The default PDF used by Sherpa is CT14.
-Model parameters and couplings can all be defined in the :file:`Sherpa.yaml` file.
-Similarly, the way couplings are treated can be defined.
-As no options are set the default parameters and scale setting procedures are used.
+Proton--proton collisions are considered at beam energies of 6.5 TeV.
+Model parameters and couplings can all be defined in the :file:`Sherpa.yaml` file as you will see in the rest of this manual.

 The QCD radiation matrix elements have to be regularised to obtain meaningful cross sections.
-This is achieved by specifying ``CKKW: 30`` when defining the process in :file:`Sherpa.yaml`.
+This is achieved by specifying ``CKKW: 20`` when defining the process in :file:`Sherpa.yaml`.
 Simultaneously, this tag initiates the ME-PS merging procedure.
 To eventually obtain fully hadronised events, the ``FRAGMENTATION`` setting has been left on it's